-Even though the presidential election results and the status of the expiring tax provisions create uncertainty, there continues to be many traditional year-end tax planning strategies allowing individuals and businesses to save taxes.
-We’ve compiled a list of actions based on current tax rules that may help you save tax dollars if you act before year-end.
+We’ve compiled a list of actions in a Special Report based on current tax rules that may help you save tax dollars if you act before year-end.
+Our Special Report includes two checklists – one that describes actions individuals can take to save taxes and one that describes actions businesses and business owners can take to save taxes.
 Not all actions will apply in your particular situation, but you’ll likely benefit from many of them.
 You shouldn’t adopt any tax planning strategy offered here without first considering its impact on your overall tax liability.
 Therefore, we suggest that you contact our firm so that we can advise you on which tax-saving moves to make.
-In the meantime, click on the image above to review the list of tax-cutting options.
+In the meantime, click the Special Report image above to review the list of tax-cutting options.

 Very truly yours,